macdaliot/php-weathermap-statseeker/README.md

 Any errors encountered will be displayed in the CLI.

-**Note:** the shell script can also be run in 'map-only' mode, where interface utilization statistics are collected, but on-hover graphs are not.
-This mode can be enabled with the 'maponly' parameter.
-E.g. `#sudo -u www-data /home/user1/ss-wm/ss-wm.sh maponly`

 ## Crontab
 For the map and graphs to stay current by periodically retrieving up-to-date data, an entry must be placed in the weathermap servers crontab.
 - Edit cron with the following command as the root user, where <username> is the user that the web server runs as (typically www-data)